Lead & Healthy Homes Division

 The LHHD also helps to educate on other Healthy Homes issues such as radon and asbestos.
 Since we spend so much time at home, it is important that our home is a safe environment to eat, play, and raise our families.
 The 8 Principles of a Healthy Home is used to address concerns about the link between health issues and housing.
 The prinicples focus on creating a home environment without pests, contaminants, allergens, and injury hazards that can lead to health problems.
 After removing these things, regular maintenance is needed to keep those hazards away and keep residents healthy.

 To see recent product recalls related to lead, visit the U.S. Consumer Product Safety Commission website : https://www.cpsc.gov/

 Lead Protection Program Homeowners/Renters Application

-The Lead Protection Program is a partnership between the Indiana State Department of Health (ISDH) and the Indiana Housing and Community Development Authority (IHCDA) that offers homeowners/renters in EAST CHICAGO and SOUTH BEND opportunities for FREE services to help test and remove lead-based paint hazards from their home.
-More information and application can be found here.
+The Lead Protection Program is a partnership between the Indiana State Department of Health (ISDH) and the Indiana Housing and Community Development Authority (IHCDA) that offers homeowners/renters opportunities for FREE services to help test and eliminate lead-based paint hazards from their home.
+Homeowners/renters in a variety of locations around the state are eligible.
+Those locations include residents living in the cities of East Chicago and South Bend, as well as Benton, Boone, Carroll, Fayette, Fountain, Grant, Hancock, Henry, Montgomery, Parke, Rush, Tippecanoe, Vermillion, Wayne, and White counties.
+More information about the program and the application can be found here and here.